 Smoking While Pregnant is Harmful

 The smoke of one cigarette contains the poisonous gases of approximately 4,000 chemicals, some of which could kill or injure your baby and increase your risk of miscarriage.
 Among the many poisonous gases in cigarette smoke are nicotine, carbon monoxide, benzene, ammonia, and formaldehyde.
-The harmful side effects of smoking while pregnant increase with each cigarette smoked each day (See How Smoking Harms Babies in the Womb).
+The harmful side effects of smoking while pregnant increase with each cigarette smoked each day.

 New research shows that when pregnant mothers are exposed to second-hand cigarette smoke, their babies are at risk of having lower birth weights and show an increased risk of Sudden Infant Death Syndrome (SIDS), just as the babies of smoking mothers do.
 If the father and mother both smoke, the risk of SIDS is nearly double.